Advice and information for those caring for a disabled family/whānau member

 If you’re working with multiple services, it can be a good idea to have everyone at one planning meeting – rather than several meetings – as this assists with coordinated care and support.

 You can attend more than one vocational service.
-Find out what’s on offer – you can mix things up depending on what’s on offer and the person’s interests and hobbies.
+Find out what’s on offer – you can mix things up depending on the person’s interests and hobbies.

 Most services are not funded to provide 1:1 support.